VanZandtr/CSE280Project/progressReports/ProgressReports2_7.md

 ## Matt Levy - Backend/ROS

 ### Accomplished This Week
+- Started research on ways to decrease angle for LIDAR

 ### Incomplete Tasks

 ### Goals For Next Week
+- Remove self from LIDAR scan (Decrease angle from 360-270 degrees)

 ## Emem Uko - Frontend